-The Logitech G900 Chaos Spectrum is a highly configurable and versatile gaming mouse that, for most us at least, costs more than the memory our games are stored on.
-For those that can swing/stomach the cost of entry, however, the G900 sets the industry standard for luxurious flexibility.
+The Logitech G900 Chaos Spectrum is a highly configurable and versatile gaming mouse, a powerful, attractive choice for those with disposable income to burn and who demand the very best.
+For those that can stomach the cost of entry, or who aren’t opposed to a second mortgage to finance their top-end gaming peripherals, the G900 sets the industry standard for luxurious flexibility.

-Two side buttons can be mounted to either side of the G900, with the unused socked on the opposite side concealed by a nigh-seamless blank insert.
+A pair of buttons can be mounted to either side of the G900, with the unused socket on the opposite side concealed by a nigh-seamless blank insert.
 This makes the device completely ambidextrous, which is a rare luxury in gaming mice regardless of price point.
-The G900 can also function as a wired or wireless mouse -- up to a reported 32 hours of continuous wireless usage with lighting effects disabled, or 24 continuous hours with the lights on full.
+The G900 can also function as a wired or wireless mouse - up to a reported 32 hours of continuous wireless usage with lighting effects disabled, or 24 continuous hours with the lights on full.